Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Preliminaries

-In the classical single-task non-parametric regression problem, the goal is to obtain $\hat{f}^{Q}$ from $\mcH_{K}$ based on the target samples $\mcD^{Q}$ to achieve small risk in $L^{2}$.
-Thus, it is natural to obtain $\hat{f}^{Q}$ by minimizing the empirical squared loss over $\mcH_{K}$, i.e.
+The learning goal is to learn a function $\hat{f} \in \mcH_{K}$ that achieves low excess risk.
+Thus, a natural approach is to minimize the empirical squared loss over $\mcH_{K}$, i.e.,

-which gives $\hat{f}^{Q}$ as the solution of the empirical, linear equation, $T_{K,n}^{Q}f = g_{n}^{Q}$.
-However, solving this equation is an ill-posed inverse problem as the inverse of the sample covariance operator, $T_{K,n}^{Q}$, in general, does not exist.
-In inverse problems and statistical learning, a common approach to address this issue is to replace the inverse of $T_{K,n}^{Q}$ with a regularized operator.
+which gives $\hat{f}$ as the solution of the empirical, linear equation, $T_{K,n}f = g_{n}$.
+However, solving this equation is an ill-posed inverse problem, as the inverse of the sample covariance operator, $T_{K,n}$, in general, does not exist.
+A common approach to address this issue is to replace the inverse of $T_{K,n}$ with a regularized operator.
 This replacement corresponds to selecting a specific filter function, which leads to the formulation of spectral algorithms \citep{rosasco2005spectral,caponnetto2006optimal,bauer2007regularization}.